-The following measures have been identified by AssureWel as being important to assess for laying hens.
+The following measures have been identified by AssureWel as being important indicators of laying hen welfare.
 The criteria to select these 'core' measures included consideration as to how practical they are to assess on-farm.

 - Feather loss